 We will also help you determine if guardianship truly is the best way to assist your loved one.
 We will explore if your loved one’s care can be managed with a less restrictive form of assistance, like a durable power of attorney and healthcare surrogate designation or guardian advocacy.

 Guardian Advocacy is another focus area of our firm.
-Guardianship Advocacy is a process under the Florida Statutes that allows for family members, caregivers, and friends of a person with a developmental disability to obtain the legal authority to act on their behalf.
+Guardian Advocacy is a process under the Florida Statutes that allows for family members, caregivers, and friends of a person with a developmental disability to obtain the legal authority to act on their behalf.

 A person is considered to have a developmental disability if they have an Intellectual Disability, Autism, Cerebral Palsy, Downs Syndrome, Phelan-McDermid syndrome, Prader-Willi syndrome, or Spina Bifida that manifested before they turned 18.

-Guardianship advocacy is similar to Guardianship, but it is easier to implement.
+Guardian advocacy is similar to Guardianship, but it is easier to implement.
 Like Guardianship, the court will only remove the rights that your child cannot manage.

 A Guardian Advocate for a person with a developmental disability has the same powers, duties, and responsibilities required of a Guardian and those determined by a judge.